k4r7hy/owasp/README.md

 - [Curl](https://github.com/curl/curl) is a command-line tool for transferring data specified with URL syntax.
 - [Wget](https://github.com/mirror/wget) GNU Wget is a free utility for non-interactive download of files from the Web.
 - [Burp Suite](https://portswigger.net/burp/enterprise)  is a set of tools used for penetration testing of web applications.
+- [MetaFinder](https://github.com/Josue87/MetaFinder) Search for documents in a domain through Search Engines (Google, Bing and Baidu).
+The objective is to extract metadata.

+### Identify Application Entry Points
+- [Fiddler](https://www.telerik.com/fiddler) Fiddler is the beloved network proxy for countless developers.
+We look under the covers to explore various flavors of Fiddler and how it continues to serve developer needs.

+### Map Execution Paths Through Application
+- [gospider](https://github.com/jaeles-project/gospider) Fast web spider written in Go.
+- [manspider](https://github.com/blacklanternsecurity/MANSPIDER) Spider entire networks for juicy files sitting on SMB shares.
+Search filenames or file content - regex supported!
+- [Spider](https://github.com/buckyroberts/Spider) This is an open source, multi-threaded website crawler written in Python.
+- [DotnetSpider](https://github.com/dotnetcore/DotnetSpider) DotnetSpider, a .NET Standard web crawling library.
+It is a lightweight, efficient, and fast high-level web crawling & scraping framework.
+- [BurpExifToolScanner](https://github.com/LogicalTrust/BurpExifToolScanner) This Burp extension reads metadata from various filetypes (JPEG, PNG, PDF, DOC, XLS and much more) using ExifTool.
+Results are presented as Passive scan issues and Message editor tabs.